Chinese dragon: Number nine

-The number nine is special in China as it is seen as number of heaven, and Chinese dragons are frequently connected with it.
+The number nine is special in China as it is seen as the number of heaven, and Chinese dragons are frequently connected with it.
 For example, a Chinese dragon is normally described in terms of nine attributes and usually has 117 (9×13) scales—81 (9×9) Yang and 36 (9×4) Yin.

 This is also why there are nine forms of the dragon and nine sons of the dragon (see Classical depictions above).
 The Nine-Dragon Wall is a spirit wall with images of nine different dragons, and is found in imperial Chinese palaces and gardens.
 Because nine was considered the number of the emperor, only the most senior officials were allowed to wear nine dragons on their robes—and then only with the robe completely covered with surcoats.
 Lower-ranking officials had eight or five dragons on their robes, again covered with surcoats; even the emperor himself wore his dragon robe with one of its nine dragons hidden from view.

-There are a number of places in China called "Nine Dragons", the most famous being Kowloon (in Cantonese) in Hong Kong.
+There are a number of places in China called "Nine Dragons", the most famous being Kowloon in Hong Kong.
 The part of the Mekong in Vietnam is known as Cửu Long, with the same meaning.

 Chinese zodiac

-The Dragon is one of the 12 animals in the Chinese zodiac which is used to designate years in the Chinese calendar.
+The dragon is one of the 12 animals in the Chinese zodiac which is used to designate years in the Chinese calendar.
 It is thought that each animal is associated with certain personality traits.
 Dragon years are usually the most popular to have children.
 There are more people born in Dragon years than in any other animal years of the zodiac.